 - creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 In our early years setting, we value high quality interactions with the children.
 Adults in the classroom spend quality time getting to know the children, playing with and alongside them, modelling play if needed and giving the children experience of language rich conversations.
+We have a Key Person system that ensures a strong bond and relationship is formed between your child and the adult that they are most drawn to.
+This system helps to ensure that every child’s learning and care is tailored to meet their individual needs as well as ensuring smooth transitions and good communication links between home and school.

 Reading